josebarbamontoya/chrono-sta/README.md

 **Unix and macOS**

-1. In a terminal, create a directory (e.g., `1000_genetree_speciestree`) and copy the partial timetrees in Newick format with the extention `.nwk`, along with the `chronosta.py` script:
+1. In a terminal, create a directory (e.g., `1000_genetree_speciestree`) and copy the sub-timetrees in Newick format with the extention `.nwk`, along with the `chronosta.py` script:
 ```
 mkdir /Users/barba/examples/1000_genetree_speciestree
 cp *.nwk /Users/barba/examples/1000_genetree_speciestree